Write By The Lake

 Contact Christine DeSmet at email@example.com or 608-262-3447

-A new, expanded array of sections and topics to choose from plus several new instructors, as well as our back-by-popular-demand returning instructors.
+Check out our new, expanded array of sections and topics to choose from plus new instructors, as well as our back-by-popular-demand returning instructors.
 See the full list of sections.

-Our opening day networking luncheon speaker for 2019 is Marilyn Taylor.
+Our opening day networking luncheon speaker will be announced soon.

 Our Writers Get Published